Exceptional isomorphisms between complements of affine plane curves: Introduction

-The constructive proof of Theorem~\ref{NegativityThm} is given in Section~\ref{SecFamilies}.
+A constructive proof of Theorem~\ref{NegativityThm} is given in Section~\ref{SecFamilies}.
 We use explicit equations and work with birational maps which either preserve one projection $\A^2\to \A^1$ or are compositions of a small number of them.

+Note that parts~\eqref{Negativity1} and \eqref{Negativity2} of Theorem~\ref{NegativityThm} concern closed curves $C\subset \A^2$ isomorphic to $\A^1\setminus \{0\}$.
+This is the only case where there can be more than two curves $D\subset \A^2$, up to equivalence, such that $\A^2\setminus C$ is isomorphic to $\A^2\setminus D$ (Corollary~\ref{Coro:AtMostTwoEq}).
+When $\k=\C$, the classification of curves $C\subset \A^2$ isomorphic to $\A^1\setminus \{0\}$ has a long history.
+A line $L\subset \A^2$ intersecting $C$ with multiplicity $0$, resp.~$1$, is called a ``very good asymptote'', resp.~``good asymptote'', and the curves of $\C^2$ isomorphic to $\C^*$ admitting such asymptotes have been classified in seven families in \cite[Theorem 8.2]{CNKR09} (the first two families corresponding to the ``very good'' asymptote were already classified in \cite{Kal}).
+These curves also belong to the longer list of \cite{BoZo10}, which covers curves homeomorphic to $\C^*$ with some additional regularity condition.
+The curves isomorphic to $\C^*$ in $\C^2$ without any ``good'' or ``very good'' asymptote are called ``sporadic'' and studied in \cite{KR,KPR}, where some restrictions on the possibilities are given, in order to possibly give a future classification.